Yiorgos Boudouris, community leader-communicator-Acts of Greatness founder

 Opening minds

-He has had the opportunity to explore a variety of communities, thanks to an exchange he took to Glasgow Caledonian University during the third year of his communications degree at Brock University.
+Yiorgos has had the opportunity to explore a variety of communities, thanks to an exchange he took to Glasgow Caledonian University during the third year of his communications degree at Brock University.
 In Scotland, the flights were cheap, the course load was light, and young Yiorgos took every chance he got to explore the world from his temporary home base.

 After graduating with a BaH from Brock in 2006, he still had the urge to travel and discover new places.
-So when deciding where to pursue a Master of Communications, he chose Calgary, Alberta because “I wanted to go somewhere in Canada I knew nothing about,” he says.
-“I had never visited Calgary before, I just knew that politically it was very different from Ontario and I knew there were mountains there.”
+So, when deciding where to pursue a Master of Communications, he chose Calgary, Alberta because “I wanted to go somewhere in Canada I knew nothing about.
+I had never visited Calgary before; I just knew that politically it was very different from Ontario and I knew there were mountains there.”

 He has now made a home for himself in Calgary.
 His Masters is in progress; he started at the University of Calgary and is now completing it at the University of Alberta.
 But as rewarding as his post-post-secondary school education has been, he’s learned—and accomplished—a whole lot more outside the classroom walls.

 With UNESCO, that involved exploring ways to engage and empower immigrant youth in communities around the world.
 With CPC, it hit a little closer to home.
-“In Canada, we’re really proud of our parks and the natural beauty of our habitat,” he says.
+“In Canada, we’re really proud of our parks and the natural beauty of our habitat,” says Yiorgos.
 “A lot of immigrants in Calgary don’t feel they have access to that; they feel that only privileged people can go to the mountains on the weekends.
 Working with CPC, we looked at how we can let people know that it’s at their disposal, that it’s not just for a certain group of ‘Canadians.’”

-In 2010, Yiorgos took a job with the City of Calgary, where he’s currently Team Lead for Employee Learning, Development and Engagement.
-“The city’s been a really great place to work,” he says.
-“I started around the same time Mayor Naheed Nenshi was elected and it’s been really interesting to see how having a mayor like him affects how we go about our work.
+In 2010, he took a job with the City of Calgary, where he’s currently Team Lead for Employee Learning, Development and Engagement.
+“The city’s been a really great place to work.
+I started around the same time Mayor Naheed Nenshi was elected and it’s been really interesting to see how having a mayor like him affects how we go about our work.
 There’s much more drive toward communications, citizen-focused services and overall accountability.”

 He also recently became an advisory board member for Zaypo, an organization “dedicated to bringing women leaders together,” and a guest speaker for United Way of Calgary.
 With United Way, he visits local high schools to talk to students about his career and the importance of education.
-“What I hope to do is help students see why there’s value in continuing with their education,” he says.
-“No one in my family had post-secondary education, so I didn’t grow up in an environment where I knew what it was like to attend university.
+“What I hope to do is help students see why there’s value in continuing with their education.
+No one in my family had post-secondary education, so I didn’t grow up in an environment where I knew what it was like to attend university.
 When I meet with these students, I tell them why formal education is important, but also about all the other stuff you can get along the way, like travel.
 Staying in school doesn’t mean you’re restricted, and you can make a lot of great choices while attending post-secondary school.
 And certainly as a result of it, your social mobility is significantly greater.”

 Throughout all this, Yiorgos finds time to keep up with his athletic pursuits.
-He opted out of serious swimming competition while at university because of the demanding training schedule, but he still gets his kicks as a Masters swimmer, and as a runner (half and full marathons) and triathlete.
+He opted out of serious swimming competition while at university because of the demanding training schedule, but he still gets his kicks as a Masters swimmer, and as a runner (half- and full marathons) and triathlete.
 He has completed more than 15 triathlons, including the Half Ironman at the inaugural Ironman 70.3 Calgary in 2009.

 Acts of Greatness